prody/ProDy-website/tutorials/insty_tutorial/singePDB_withoutH.rst

 missing hydrogens.
 A new file will be saved with the same name with the additional prefix 'addH_'.

-Before that import everything from the ProDy packages unless you already did that.

 .. ipython:: python

    from prody import *